zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/iac_for_self_managed/_index.md

 - Define and develop an IaC/Config Management strategy, and tooling where appropriate, particularly for self-managed customers.
 - Provide tooling that can be extended to enable efficient fleet management of multiple GitLab instances.
 - Is not a competitor and does not supersede GitLab Operator (of the Kubernetes variety).
 It should be a support/value add to, and possibly additional enabler of, its functionality.
+- Find a way to distill GitLab's extensive experience at running GitLab into tools, components, and documentation which can be adopted into the workflows of other organizations, and promote/enhance the offerings like this that we already have.

 <!--
 List the specific goals / opportunities of the document.